re1null0/drone-control/README.md

-# Autonomous Drone Positioning and Real-time Object Detection
+# Senior Capstone ESE 4500-4501 | Autonomous Drone Positioning and Real-time Object Detection

     1. Single-shot Deep Learning based Computer Vision Algorithm for the detection of occupancy of the car parking spaces that are visible to the camera mounted on the drone in real time.